 This group promotes best practice for the collection and preservation of materials relating to Aboriginal and Torres Strait Islander peoples and supports employment of Indigenous library staff.

-- Right Wrongs project to mark the 50th anniversary of the 1967 Referendum scoped and approved, with online exhibition planned for 2017.
+- Right Wrongs project to mark the 50th anniversary of the 1967 Referendum, including focused collecting, oral histories, and an online exhibition planned for 2017

 - NSLA National Policy Framework for Aboriginal and Torres Strait Islander Library Services and Collections (2007).